 Since the pandemic began the number of guests using phrases like “remote working” or “work remotely” has tripled in written reviews.

-Guests searching for properties that allow guests also increased by 90% compared to the previous year.
+Guests searching for properties that allow guests to work remotely also increased by 90% compared to the previous year.

 How to Make Your Home Welcoming to Remote Workers